top of page

 Front-closure sports bras are less common in large cup sizes, mostly because there isn’t enough room between the cups to accommodate zippers or hooks without compromising fit.

 They can be easier to take off when you’re sweaty, but tricky to align and fasten with a full bust.
-Back closures still offer better adjustability and support.
+Back closures are the top choice for better adjustability and support.

 Exception: Post-surgery bras often feature front closures for: